 PRP works by taking approximately 15ml of blood from the patient and using a machine to rapidly spin it in order to separate the different blood components and to remove the white and red blood cells.

-Continue reading the original article from The Sunday Post here.
+Continue reading the full article from The Sunday Post.